 As I look back on myself as a newly separated 41 year old with two young children, I realize now how utterly lost I was.
 Those first several months were brutal.
-Not only was I trying to navigate the waters of divorce, dealing with the ups and downs of litigation and mediation, but I was also trying to heal my broken heart, and at the same time trying to find my way to a happier life.
+Not only was I trying to navigate the waters of divorce and dealing with the ups and downs of litigation and mediation, but I was also trying to heal my broken heart and at the same time trying to find my way to a happier life.

 It was like a roller coaster, and I remember that winter, I got the worst flu I’ve ever had in my life, probably my body’s reaction to months and months of some of the worst stress I can ever remember.

 Had I had someone like me (a divorce blogger and someone who has been there) to give myself some good advice, it would have been nice!
 A lot of stress, probably most of it, stems from the fear of the unknown, so if someone would have given me a few nuggets of advice, it really would have been useful!

 So, here are 20 things I wish I could have told my newly separated self!

 1. This isn’t going to be easy.
 Put on your seatbelt and go for the ride.Try to enjoy the non bumpy times because there aren’t many, but some parts of the journey are wonderful, believe it or not.

 2. Your ex is hurting too.
 And he’s angry.
 Try to be understanding of erratic, unreasonable behavior.
 I’m not saying accept it.
 It’s not okay.
 Just understand why it’s happening.

 3. Getting divorced doesn’t make you a failure so stop looking at it that way.

 4. Be careful who you talk to while newly separated.
 Airing your dirty laundry to the wrong people could have consequences.

 5. Reach out to the people who love you.
 They want to be there for you.
 Don’t sit in a room and cry by yourself all the time.
 There are times you need to call up your girlfriend and just sob.